Choosing the Right Corporate Entity for Your ABA Therapy Business

 Example Use Case:

-Two experienced BCBAs join forces to open a clinic.
-One handles clinical operations, and the other manages administration and outreach.
+Two experienced BCBAs open a clinic.
+One handles clinical operations; the other manages admin and outreach.

 Strengths: